International Mathematical Olympiad: Question type

+Unlike other science olympiads, the IMO has no official syllabus and does not cover any university-level topics.
+The problems chosen are from various areas of secondary school mathematics, broadly classifiable as geometry, number theory, algebra, and combinatorics.
+They require no knowledge of higher mathematics such as calculus and analysis, and solutions are often elementary.
+However, they are usually disguised so as to make the solutions difficult.
+The problems given in the IMO are largely designed to require creativity and the ability to solve problems quickly.
+Thus, the prominently featured problems are algebraic inequalities, complex numbers, and construction-oriented geometrical problems, though in recent years, the latter has not been as popular as before because of the algorithmic use of theorems like Muirhead's inequality, and complex/analytic bashing to solve problems.

 The content ranges from extremely difficult algebra and pre-calculus problems to problems in branches of mathematics not conventionally covered in secondary or high school and often not at university level either, such as projective and complex geometry, functional equations, combinatorics, and well-grounded number theory, of which extensive knowledge of theorems is required.
 Calculus, though allowed in solutions, is never required, as there is a principle that anyone with a basic understanding of mathematics should understand the problems, even if the solutions require a great deal more knowledge.
 Supporters of this principle claim that it allows more universality and creates an incentive to find elegant, deceptively simple-looking problems that nevertheless require a certain level of ingenuity, oftentimes a great deal of ingenuity, to net all points for a given IMO problem.